who advocates generosity as the way to be in business. Give people your best ideas, service, connections. Dedicate yourself to being generous.

 Jane is respected for the way she role models social generosity and builds collaborative partnerships.
 As a sought after speaker for conferences, training events & retreats Jane is a skilled facilitator & presenter.
 She’s able to engage her audience while also building community and opportunity.
 Jane also hosts conversations on-air via video.

-As a lifelong entrepreneur, she is also the CEO of 45 Conversations, a company that helps build great places to learn, work, live & create.
+As a lifelong entrepreneur, she is also the CEO of 45 Conversations, a company that helps build great places to learn, work, live & grow.
 With more than 25 years experience in addressing small business, work-life, education, employee engagement and early learning issues Jane is a recognized authority when it comes to developing customized work-life solutions and workplace child care solutions.
 She’s a leader in developing online professional development experiences, courses and training for early childhood educators.
-Jane works with businesses of all sizes – from entrepreneurs to huge global brands, all levels of government, NGO’s, educational institutions & First Nation communities.
+Jane works with businesses of all sizes – from entrepreneurs to huge global brands, all levels of government, NGO’s, educational institutions & Indigenous peoples communities.
 Through her work, Jane has been directly involved in securing more than $2.75 million dollars in funding for projects relating to business collaboration, work-life balance, employee wellbeing, education, community development and child care.

 Video Conversations Hosted by Jane Boyd